ana0101/tourism-agency/README.md

+# Tourism Agency

-This repo contains my project for my Web technologies class.
-It is a website for a Norwegian tourism agency
+This repo contains a website for a tourism agency using HTML, CSS and Javascript